TrueBlocks/trueblocks-docs/content/data-model/chainstate.md

 | accttype    | the type of the address at the given block                                                      | string  |
 | ether       | the balance of the address in ethers                                                            | double  |

----

 ## Token

 * CLI: [chifra tokens](/docs/chifra/chainstate/#chifra-tokens)
 * [API](/api#operation/chainstate-tokens)

-Below is a list of the data fields for tokens.
-Following that are the commands that produce or manage tokens.
+Token data is made of the following data fields:

 | Field       | Description                                                  | Type    |
 | ----------- | ------------------------------------------------------------ | ------- |